dstmarthe/ath/content/afl/escape-the-rescession/index.md

 ---
 type: "page"
 layout: "ad-single"
+title: "How to Turn a Recession into a Wealth Opportunity in 2023"
 ---

-<h1 class="text-danger text-center display-4">How to Turn a Recession into a Wealth Opportunity.</h1>
+<h1 class="text-danger text-center display-4">How to Turn a Recession into a Wealth Opportunity in 2023.</h1>
 <div class="text-muted small mb-3">
 By<span class=" text-uppercase"> m&d</span>
 <span class="d-block">Published 4/27/23</span><br/></div>